ToheedKhan/DI-Resolver/InversionOfControl/README.md

 The overall takeaway of the blog would be to keep your code segregated and maintain a clear separation of concerns.
 A segregated code should be reusable and behave as a plugin and plug out component inside your code providing it with input and configurations and letting it perform its actions and give back you the output.

+#Inversion of Control while designing Frameworks
+Inversion of control could come quite handy while you are designing frameworks.
+Let us say you are building a mobile app.
+You are designing a framework that makes certain web service calls and on success provides you back with the Data Model or if encountered with any error handles that by notifying the user.

+There are two ways in which you can design the flow of the above functionality:

+##Approach 1: Framework consumer takes control of the program flow
+##Approach 2: Framework controls the program flow

 #Conclusion
 Some of the examples help to elevate the dependency injection to that make code testable, maintainable, and extensible.

 Dependency Injection.
 Code that constructs a dependency (what-to-do part) — instantiating and injecting that dependency for the clients when needed, which is usually taken care of by the DI tools such as Swinject (when-to-do-part).
 Interfaces.
 Component client (when-to-do part) — Component Interface implementation (what-to-do part) Template Design Pattern.
 Template method when-to-do part — primitive subclass implementation what-to-do part